tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/运维指南/其他/无公网 CVM 通过带公网 CVM 出访公网_intl_en.md

-## Scenario
+## Overview
-If you choose 0 Mbps bandwidth for a purchased CVM, this CVM will unable to access the public network.
+If you select a bandwidth with an upper limit of 0 Mbps when purchasing a CVM, the CVM will be unable to access the public network.
 This document uses CentOS 7.5 as an example to describe how a CVM without a public IP address can access the public network by connecting to a CVM with a public IP address through a PPTP VPN.

 ## Prerequisites
 - Two CVMs in the same VPC instance have been created.
-One **CVM does not have a public IP address** and the other **has a public IP address**.
+One **CVM does not have a public IP address** and the other **CVM has a public IP address**.
 - The private IP address of the CVM with a public IP address has been obtained.

 ## Directions